amogusretro/amogus-psp/README.rst

 To build the project, you need to have Rust installed.

-Take caution: You must have Rust(nightly toolchain) version <= 2024-05-03 else it eill makes errors
+Take caution: You must have Rust(nightly toolchain) version <= 2024-05-03 else it will makes errors

 Then install cargo-psp (Here you need to install the latest version of the nightly toolchain).
 Now you can run